 Pivotal Cloud Foundry is the industry’s open source Platform as a Service (PaaS) service which enables Organizations to deploy and scale applications within seconds.
 All of this can be achieved without locking yourself to a single cloud provider.
 It is an open source cloud computing platform that was developed in-house at VMWare which is now owned by a conglomerate (EMC, VMWare, GE).
 Cloud Foundry lightens the burden over a developer as it manages so much on the application’s resource management – it greatly reduces the overhead burden on your operations team as well.

 Cloud Foundry is optimized to deliver in a lot of aspects of Cloud environments for development teams, which are listed down as below:

 Following are some of the advantages of using Pivotal Cloud Foundry, let us now take a look at each and every one of them:

-Alibaba Cloud, is a subsidiary of Alibaba Group and also is a global cloud computing company headquartered in Hangzhou.
-Alibaba Cloud is a provider of a varied suite of cloud computing services which covers aspects as like elastic computing, object storage, relational database, big data analysis, and artificial intelligence.
-Alibaba Cloud began as a private cloud provider to serve the internal demands of Alibaba's e-commerce businesses and then spread its wing to cater other needs.
+Alibaba Cloud is a subsidiary of Alibaba Group and also is a global cloud computing company headquartered in Hangzhou.
+Alibaba Cloud is a provider of a varied suite of cloud computing services which covers aspects like elastic computing, object storage, relational database, big data analysis, and artificial intelligence.
+Alibaba Cloud began as a private cloud provider to serve the internal demands of Alibaba's e-commerce businesses and then spread its wing to cater to other needs.
 Alibaba Cloud is the biggest and the largest cloud computing company in China with data centers across mainland China.
 Alibaba Cloud also operates in eight geographical regions around the globe, with two new data center locations expected to launch.

 Following are some of the advantages of using Alibaba Cloud, let us now take a look at each and every one of them: